realbite/bluez-profile/README.md

-# bluez Profile API bindings
+# Ruby binding for bluez Profile API

 this gem allows easy creation of bluetooth services.
 For example create a serial link over to another device using bluetooth.